danwild/leaflet-wms-animator/README.md

 };

 LeafletWmsAnimator.initAnimation(args, function(frames){

-	// callback function returns an array of images with their
+	// if you didn't provide your own frames this callback function returns the
-	// respective time stamps (e.g. you can use timestamps in UI) });
+	// array of images with their respective time stamps (e.g. you can use timestamps in UI) });
 ```